MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ## Step 3: Configure the connection settings

-The process to configure the Connection settings varies based on the type of data source.
+The process to configure the connection settings varies based on the type of data source.
 See the Connector-specific information for the type of data source you want to add to your tenant to complete this step in the setup process.

 To learn more about connecting to an on-premises data source, see [Install an on-premises data gateway](https://aka.ms/configuregateway).